Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

 Each relation gives one way to factor the identity morphism $\iz$ starting and ending at some pointed matched circle $\slz$.
 For proving Theorem \ref{thm:invmappingclass}, it suffices to check that for each such factorization the corresponding homotopy equivalence

 holds.
-Note that in general, the starting and ending pointed matched circles of $\tau_i$ may be different from $\slz$.
+Note that in general, the starting and ending pointed matched circles of each $\tau_i$ may be different from $\slz$.
 This is the main reason why we need to consider strongly-based mapping class groupoids, even if we are only interested in statements about strongly-based mapping class groups.

-We now sketch the overall strategy for verifying equation (\ref{eq:tocheck}).
-With our combinatorial definition of $\widehat{CFDA}(\tau)$, we can readily enumerate the set of generators on the right side of the equation.
-There are, however, more generators than on the left side.
-The \emph{cancellation lemma} for type $DA$ bimodules describes situations in which we can prove that a bimodule is homotopy equivalent to one with 2 fewer generators.
+The overall strategy for verifying Equation (\ref{eq:tocheck}) is as follows.
+From the description of $\hatda(\tau_i)$, we can readily enumerate the set of generators on the right side of the equation.
+There are, however, more generators on the right side than on the left side.
+The \emph{cancellation lemma} for type $\DA$ bimodules describes conditions under which we can prove that a bimodule is homotopy equivalent to one with two fewer generators.
 Using it, we can remove generators from the right side in pairs, so that the set of remaining generators matches that on the left side.
-The cancellation lemma is stated and proved in section \ref{sec:cancellationlemma}.
+The cancellation lemma is stated and proved in Section \ref{sec:cancellationlemma}.

-It turns out that a type $DA$ bimodule with the same set of generators as $^{\sla(\slz)}\mathbb{I}_{\sla(\slz)}$, and that has a few more properties in common with $^{\sla(\slz)}\mathbb{I}_{\sla(\slz)}$, must be homotopy equivalent to $^{\sla(\slz)}\mathbb{I}_{\sla(\slz)}$.
-We prove two lemmas of this kind, which we call \emph{rigidity lemmas}, in section \ref{sec:idrecognize}.
+It turns out that a type $\DA$ bimodule with the same set of generators as $^{\sla(\slz)}\mathbb{I}_{\sla(\slz)}$, and with a few more properties in common with $^{\sla(\slz)}\mathbb{I}_{\sla(\slz)}$, must be homotopy equivalent to $^{\sla(\slz)}\mathbb{I}_{\sla(\slz)}$.
+We prove two lemmas of this kind, which we call \emph{rigidity lemmas}, in Section \ref{sec:idrecognize}.
 The first lemma will be used to prove the involution relation, and the second lemma will be used for all other relations.
-The idea here is that once the involution relation is proved, we can show that $\widehat{CFDA}(\tau)$ is quasi-invertible for any arcslide $\tau$, which implies that any tensor product of such bimodules is quasi-invertible.
+The idea here is that once the involution relation is proved, we can show that $\hatda(\tau)$ is quasi-invertible for any arcslide $\tau$, which implies that any box tensor product of such bimodules is also quasi-invertible (recall that a type $\DA$ bimodule $^AM_B$ is \emph{quasi-invertible} if there exists $^BN_A$ such that $^AM_B\boxtimes \tensor[^B]{N}{_A}\simeq \tensor[^A]{\mathbb{I}}{_A}$).
 This means checking the quasi-invertibility condition in the second lemma becomes trivial, and we can avoid checking the more involved condition in the first lemma that it replaces.
 We note here that the rigidity lemmas depend on specific properties of $\sla(\slz)$, and is not applicable to dg-algebras in general.